Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/testtube-test-coverage.md

 Congratulations on completing the TestTube integration testing series!
 You now have the knowledge and skills to write effective integration tests for ASP.NET Core APIs with Entity Framework.

 ## Next Steps

-Now that you've completed the TestTube integration testing series, you might want to explore more advanced testing topics, such as:

-- Performance testing
-- Load testing
-- Security testing
-- UI testing

 You can also apply what you've learned to your own projects, writing integration tests for your APIs to ensure they work correctly.